cajuncoding/SqlBulkHelpers/README.md

 ### Explicitly controlling Match Qualifiers for the internal Merge Action:

-The default behavior is to use the Identity column or PKey column(s) as the default fields for identifying/resolving a match during the execution of the internal Sql Server merge query.
+The default behavior is to use the PKey column(s) (often an Identity column) as the default fields for identifying/resolving a unique matches during the execution of the internal SQL Server merge query.
 However, there are advanced use cases where explicit  control over the matching may be needed.

 Custom field qualifiers can be specified for explicit control over the record matching during the execution of the internal merge query.
 This helps address some very advanced use cases such as when data is being synchronized from multiple sources and an Identity Column is used